Lucien-Luc/bpn-intelligence/replit.md

-# Corporate LLM - Document Intelligence Platform
+# BPN Intelligence - Business AI Assistant Platform

 ## Overview

-This is a full-stack Corporate LLM application that enables users to upload, index, and interact with documents through a chat interface.
-The system provides local document processing and AI-powered query capabilities for enterprise knowledge management.
+This is a full-stack Business Intelligence application designed for BPN Rwanda (https://bpn.rw/) that enables users to upload, index, and interact with business documents through an AI-powered chat interface.
+The system provides local document processing and strategic business intelligence capabilities with a professional entrepreneur vibe for internal corporate operations.

 ## System Architecture